getify/You-Dont-Know-JS/scope-closures/ch7.md

 // [ .., .., ... ]
 ```

 The outer function `manageStudentGrades(..)` takes a list of student records, and returns a function reference (`addGrade(..)`), which we externally label `addNextGrade(..)`.
-Each time we call `addNextGrade(..)` with a grade, we get back a current list of the top 10 grades, sorted descending (see `sortAndTrimGradesList()`).
+Each time we call `addNextGrade(..)` with a new grade, we get back a current list of the top 10 grades, sorted numerically descending (see `sortAndTrimGradesList()`).

 From the end of the original `manageStudentGrades(..)` call, and between the multiple `addNextGrade(..)` calls, the `grades` variable is preserved via closure (inside `addGrade(..)`); that's how the running list of top grades is maintained.
-Remember, it's a closure over the variable `grades`, not the array it holds.
+Remember, it's a closure over the variable `grades` itself, not the array it holds.

 That's not the only closure involved, however.
 Can you spot other variables being closed over?

 Did you spot that `addGrade(..)` references `sortAndTrimGradesList`?
-That means it's also closed over that variable, which happens to hold a reference to the `sortAndTrimGradesList()` function.
+That means it's also closed over that identifier, which happens to hold a reference to the `sortAndTrimGradesList()` function.
 That second inner function has to stay around so that `addGrade(..)` can keep calling it, which also means any variables *it* closes over stick around—though, in this case, nothing extra is closed over there.

 What else is closed over?